El Salvador begins mass trial of alleged MS-13 gang members

-SAN SALVADOR, El Salvador (AP) — El Salvador has begun a mass trial of over 400 alleged gang members, including 17 purported leaders of the feared transnational crime group Mara Salvatrucha, or MS-13.
+SAN SALVADOR, El Salvador (AP) — El Salvador on Tuesday began a mass trial of over 400 alleged gang members, including 17 purported leaders of the feared transnational crime group Mara Salvatrucha, or MS-13.

 Prosecutors say they took depositions from 150 people, though only 34 are expected to testify.
 The star witness is a person who apparently can identify by name and nickname each one of the alleged gangsters.